jzimme14/SensorHub/README.md

 ```
 The output file is called "sensorhub.out".

 Now you are all set to start interacting with the server.

-If you want to let the server run in the background:
+###Start Server as background-operation
+Start the server:

 ```
 ./sensorhub.out
 ```
-after starting the server, pause its operation by pressing CTRL+Z and send it to the background using:
+after starting the server, pause its operation by pressing CTRL+Z and send it to the background:
 ```
 bg
 ```

-The server is now up and running and waiting for incoming connections.
+The server is now up and running in the background waiting for incoming connections.

 ## Building the Sensor Units